-This guide has been written to provide you with all of the information you need know and consider when opening a bank account in the UK.
-We will cover:
+An article written to provide you with information on how to open a bank account in the UK.

 - The process of opening a UK bank account